KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 4. Recommendation: No lint script found in package.json.
 It is recommended to add one.
+5. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-CracowMPK by wkra](https://github.com/wkra/MMM-CracowMPK)